robmclarty/cred/README.md

 });
 ```

+The way credentials are verified is totally up to you.
+Throw if the credentials
+don't match, and return an object for the token payload if they do.
+That's all
+this function needs to do.

-You can `throw` an error in this function as it is part of another Promise
+You can `throw` an error message in this function as it is part of another
-chain which will handle outputting an error message with a 401 error code as
+Promise chain inside *cred* which will handle outputting an error message with a
-part of the Express middleware.
-As a result, you also don't need to `catch`
+401 error code as part of and Express middleware.
+As a result, you also don't
-those error right here ;)
+need to `catch` those error right here ;) But you could override cred's
+behaviour in your own catch if you prefer and respond to the error in your own
+way.

 Later, you can use the `cred.authenticate(stratName)` as a middleware in your
 routes to require the above credentials before proceeding to the next middleware